SullivanXiong/CalendarTetrinoPuzzle/README.md

-# CalenderTetrinoPuzzle
+# CalenderTetrominoPuzzle

-A solver for my calender tetrino puzzle
+A solver for my calender Tetromino puzzle

 # Setup